Wendellab/HomeoNorm/README.md

 HomeoNorm
 =========

-normalize a set of homeologous read counts from different libraries
+Normalize a set of homeologous read counts from different libraries

 Simon Renny-Byfield, Iowa State University September 2014

-A function to normalize libraries with homeologous counts.
+A simple R function to normalize libraries with homeologous counts.
 The script assumes that each individual library has been through polyCat and been split into At,Dt and N counts.
 Each sequence of three columns will be treated as a single library